DarrenCoppinger/playwright-milestone-project/README.md

 <a href="https://darrencoppinger.github.io/playwright-milestone-project/">See the website here</a>
 </h2>

-A website for a contemporary playwright Neasa O’Callaghan”.
+A website for a contemporary playwright Neasa O'Callaghan”.
 She is interested in developing a website the satisfies the following criteria:
-* Design a website that targets audience members who have seen her work or those who have heard about her from others and wish to see photographs of her productions and read extracts from her currently published or soon to be published works.
+* Design a website that targets audience members who have seen her work or  heard about her from others and wish to see photographs of her productions and read extracts from her published or soon to be published works.
-* The website must showcase the playwrights work, highlight the identity of the playwright and provide a section were potential collaborators can get in contact with the playwright, such as directors, producers, actors, set/costume designers and other writers.
+* The website must showcase the playwright's work, highlight the  playwright's identity and provide a section where potential collaborators can get in contact with the playwright, such as directors, producers, actors, set/costume designers and other writers.
-* The website should provide links to the playwright's social media platforms which she uses to promote her work.
+* The website should provide links to the playwright's social media platforms to promote her work.

 This website will portrait a sense of the playwright and her work with a simple but elegant aesthetic.
-This was achieved through the use of simple clean colors.
+This was achieved through the use of simple, clean colours.

-The fonts were chosen to give a classic feel, so serif types were used.
+The developer wanted the fonts to communicate a classic feel, so serif types were used.
 The fonts were sourced from Google Fonts and are as follows:
 * Noto Serif JP
 * Parisienne